mattcousineau/patches-ohoulihan/README.md

 -Add checksum capabiltiies (this will need to be broken out into smaller chunks)

 -clean up tasks (remove localdirectory variables in favor of relative paths)

+**nice to have** - if there is nothing installed, download a zip instead of independent files and extract